Aaron-json/WsSession/README.md

 ## Description

-Golang server for sending messages between clients in a session.
+Go websocket server for sending messages between clients in a session.

 ## Table of Contents